 Fuel is located just a short ride away at the Georgian Bay Travel Centre at the junction of TOP C and TOP C103D trails.
 Amanda recommends checking out the 6km Rose Point Trail that travels from James Bay Junction Road south through to Rose Point Road along the old JR Booth Rail bed – scenic and historic!
 To plan your stay at Grand Tappattoo Resort, check out their one and two night Snowmobilers Package – a great value with accommodation, breakfast and dinner voucher included.
-Other great snowmobile friendly accommodations include Super 8, H & H Restaurant and Resort and Comfort Inn.
+Other great snowmobile friendly accommodations include Jolly Roger, H & H Restaurant and Resort and Comfort Inn.

 For more details on snowmobiling Ontario’s cottage country – including links on where to ride, click here.